-The Authority receives revenues from other sources, including water supply contracts and other arrangements between the Authority and certain Local Bodies under which amounts paid to the Authority are not accounted for by the Authority as rates and charges (although such contract revenues are included in the definition of Rates and Charges for purposes of the General Resolution).
+The Authority receives revenues from other sources, including water supply contracts and other arrangements between the Authority and certain Local Bodies under which amounts paid to the Authority are not accounted for by the Authority as assessed rates and charges (although such contract revenues are included in the definition of Rates and Charges for purposes of the General Resolution).
 See "Local Bodies - Special Arrangements."
-Revenue under such contracts is budgeted to be approximately \$7.1 million in Fiscal Year 2012.
-The Authority also receives investment earnings on various funds that it holds, which are budgeted to total approximately \$1.4 million in Fiscal Year 2012.
-Revenues from permits, fines, fees and other miscellaneous sources are budgeted to total approximately \$4.9 million in Fiscal Year 2012.
+Such revenue is budgeted to be approximately \$8.3 million in Fiscal Year 2015.
+The Authority also receives investment earnings on various funds that it holds, which are budgeted to total approximately \$9.7 million in Fiscal Year 2015.
+Revenues from permits, fines, fees and other miscellaneous sources are budgeted to total approximately \$6.2 million in Fiscal Year 2015.